HaozhongMa/Ai4CHD/README.md

 `pip install -r requirements.txt`

 ## Data availability:
 The data are not publicly available due to privacy or ethical restrictions.
-For the model, our online platform at https://aichd.online which will be under continuous development as we refine our model and add additional features is coming soon.
+For the model, our online platform at https://chd.ai4tomorrow.online which will be under continuous development as we refine our model and add additional features.

 ## Usage
 Machine Learning: